First Time User? Enroll now.

 An ice or cold pack may help reduce swelling and bruising.
 Never apply ice directly to a wound or the skin.
 This could cause tissue damage.

-Many states require that animal control authorities be notified of animal bites.
-Even if your state law does not require you to report animal bites, you may wish to call animal control to report the bite.
-They can help you determine whether the animal that bit you:
+After an animal bite, notify animal control authorities.
+Even if the law in your area doesn't require you to report animal bites, you may wish to call animal control to report the bite.
+They can help you find out if the animal that bit you:

 Author: Healthwise StaffMedical Review: William H. Blahd Jr. MD, FACEP - Emergency MedicineAdam Husney MD - Family MedicineKathleen Romito MD - Family MedicineH.
 Michael O'Connor MD - Emergency MedicineMartin J. Gabica MD - Family Medicine